 - Over high high, bring to a boil two quarts of water in a medium saucepan and stir in two tablespoons of salt.
 Add cleaned fiddlehead ferns and cook for 12 minutes, stirring occasionally.
 Drain, then rinse the ferns with cold water.
 Set aside.

 - Combine vinegar, ½ cup water, and 1 teaspoon salt in a small saucepan and bring to a boil.
 Add all the spices and garlic cloves to the mixture and remove pan from the heat.

 - Add the fiddlehead ferns to a clean jar and completely cover with the pickling liquid.

-- Use a boiling water bath canner to seal the jar and store for up to one year in the pantry or keep covered, unsealed jars in the refrigerator and use within a month.
-Allow pickles to age for at least a week before eating (but they are pretty delish after just 3 days in the refrig!).
+- Keep tightly covered, unsealed jars in the refrigerator and use within a month.
+Allow pickles to age for at least a week before eating (but they are pretty delish after just 3 days in the refrigerator!).

 - For longer storage, use a boiling water bath canner to seal the jar and store for up to one year in the pantry.